Shire seen having wiggle room on price in $30 billion Baxalta battle

 An industry source said Baxalta's board was taken aback by the tactics used by Shire's Chief Executive Flemming Ornskov, a veteran dealmaker.
 He would not have expected to make a single proposal and then be waved in, according to the source.

-"Baxalta's board carefully considered it," the source said, adding that it was not an "agonizing debate".
+"Baxalta's board carefully considered it," the source said, adding that it was not an "agonising debate".

 "They didn't say 'no way, no how, never'.
 They said 'this proposal is not a basis to engage, something needs to be compelling'."